utila-io/js-sdk/README.md

 import { readFile } from 'fs/promises';

 // Configure the API client
-// This function initializes the client with a strategy to authenticate using a service account. const client = createApiClient({
+// This function initializes the client with a strategy to authenticate using a service account const client = createApiClient({
   authStrategy: serviceAccountAuthStrategy({
     email: 'your-service-account-email@utila.io',